Veggie Grill

 Veggie Grill is a fast-casual vegan restaurant chain that operates in California, Oregon, Washington, Illinois, Massachusetts and New York.
-After first being opened in Irvine, California, it already had 29 restaurants across the United States in February 2018.
+It is based in Irvine, California.
 The chain focuses on offering only plant-based food.

 History

 In 2006, Kevin Boylan and T.K.
 Pillan co-founded Veggie Grill.

 In 2013 the company raised $20 million in capital, mainly from Brentwood Associates, and announced plans for national expansion.

+In 2023 it was announced 12 stores would be closing.

 In January 2024, it was acquired by Oregon-based vegan fast food restaurant chain Next Level Burger.

 Expansion

 Veggie Grill plans to double in the next couple of years.
 In early 2018, the restaurant opened two locations in Chicago, its first locations outside of the West Coast.
 Veggie Grill also intends to open four more Chicago-area locations at an undetermined date.
 In 2019 they opened a location in Harvard Square in Cambridge, Massachusetts, its first East Coast location.